ngonz232/Collective/README.md

 * Each event has a "Date created" shown (Week Three)
 * User can filter events by either most recent date or nearest first (Week Three)
 * User can press on an event to be taken to a detailed view showing the Google Maps (Week Three)
-* User can swipe left to delete an event from the view (Week Three)
+* User can swipe left to delete an event from the view (Week Three) (Using SwipeToAction external UI library)
+* User can pull to refresh the event stream view (Week Three) (Using SwipeToRefresh external UI library)
 * Zoom in animation when user transitions to detailed view (Week Three)

 **Optional Nice-to-have Stories**